-An outdated, slow, and confusing website can cause customers to judge your business harshly.
+If your current site is outdated, slow, or confusing to navigate, these issues can cause potential customers to judge your business harshly.
 Even if these negative judgments are subconscious, they’re very real and can affect whether a customer trusts to do business with you.

-Even if it feels like you “just redid the website” or think “our site is good enough” for our industry, you should consistently check in to see what you can update.
-Making small changes now can go a long way for building trust online and winning more customers.
+Even if it feels like you “just redid the website” or think “our site is good enough” for your industry, you should consistently check in to see what you can update.
+Making small changes now can go a long way toward building trust online and winning more customers!

 If it’s been a while since you updated your site, here’s 8 key areas to check: